 This policy shall apply when a necessary reduction of personnel requires the discharge of a continuing contract.

-A reduction of personnel may take place when the Superintendent recommends and the Board adopts a resolution declaring a financial exigency [see CEA] or determines another need to reduce personnel on continuing contracts.
+A reduction in force may take place when the Superintendent recommends and the Board adopts a resolution declaring a financial exigency or determines another need to reduce personnel on continuing contracts.
+[See CEA(LEGAL)]

 When a reduction of personnel is to be implemented, the Superintendent shall recommend the teaching fields to be affected.